-Just because a bag of produce says it is one pound, does not mean it is.
-Here how to save money by weighing your produce.
+As food prices go up, you can make the most of your grocery budget by weighing your produce.
+Just because a bag of fruit says it is one pound, does not mean it is.
+Here is how to save money by weighing your produce.

 How to Save Money By Weighing Your Produce: